AviatrixSystems/Docs/HowTos/tgw_faq.rst

 For example, TGW does not propagate routes from on-prem to the VPC route table, that means there is no guarantee that your VPC instances can reach a specific on-prem server or host.
 Even if you hard coded the list of CIDRs to shuffle them down to TGW, what happens when a new VLAN or Subnet is stood up on-prem.
 Who is going to notify you?

 Modern distributed network either requires BGP to dynamically propagate the routes or a controller that dynamically update the routes.
 Either approach, it is the only way to guarantee the network actually functions.
 At Aviatrix, we choose a software defined approach with our Controller.
-Unless you plan to develop a controller like ours, you should consider using a product.
+Unless you plan to develop a controller like ours, you should consider using our product.